open-education-hub/ccas/CCAS_pandoc.md

 Naturally, $1/x$ is not defined for $x=0$.
 This function increases towards $+\infty$ as $x$ goes to zero from the right but decreases to
 $-\infty$ as $x$ goes to zero from the left.
-Since the function does not have the same limit from the right and the left, it can not be made continuous at $x=0$ even if one tries to define $f(0)$ as some number.
+Since the function does not have the same limit from the right and the left, it cannot be made continuous at $x=0$ even if one tries to define $f(0)$ as some number.

 ## Continuity of polynomials